-ADS-B data also demonstrates that due to the existing airspace structures over Keevil, the majority of aircraft already elect to avoid the glider site / DZ, with very few choosing to route directly overhead.
+ADS-B flight traces and SkyDemon user data and also demonstrates that due to the existing airspace structures over Keevil, the majority of aircraft already elect to avoid the glider site / DZ, with very few choosing to route directly overhead.
 A lesser amount route through the gap between the glider site and SPTA D123 following the railway line for navigation.
 It is assessed that should the DA be activated, aircraft will either continue to route North of the glider site or elect to climb above thereby causing no change to noise impact on communities compared with the 'do nothing' option.